Nijenhuis geometry II: Left-symmetric algebras and linearization problem for Nijenhuis operators: Introduction

+Thus, the right-adjoint action of $\mathfrak a$ on itself induces the operator field with homogeneous linear components.
+We call operator field $R_{\eta}$ \textbf{the right-adjoint operator of $\mathfrak a$}.
+In a similar fashion one constructs \textbf{left-adjoint operator of $\mathfrak a$}.
+We denote it same as left action as $L_{\eta}$.

-Moreover, if one has an operator fields $R_{\xi}$ on an affine space with given coordinates and entries being linear functions the constants $a^k_{ij} = \pd{R^k_i}{x^j}$ define tensor of type $(1, 2)$.
-Thus, we have a natural bijection between real algebras and operator fields with linear entries on real affine spaces.
+Moreover, assume one has an operator field $R_{\eta}$ on a real affine space $\mathfrak a$ with given coordinates $x^i$ and its entries are homogeneous linear functions (we call such operator fields \textbf{linear operator fields}).
+Then $\mathfrak a$ has a natural structure of algebra over $\mathbb R$ and its structure constants are $a^k_{ij} = \pd{R^k_i}{x^j}$.
+In this construction $R$ becomes the right-adjoint operator of $\mathfrak a$.
+This yields a natural bijection between real algebras and linear operator fields on real affine spaces.

-The following result was proved in the unpublished preprint by Winterhalder \cite{winterhalder} (to keep our work self-sustained we provide our own proof).
+We call linear operator field on affine space with vanishing Nijenhuis torsion \textbf{linear Nijenhuis operator}.
+The following Proposition establishes the relation between linear Nijenhuis operators and left-symmetric algebras.
+For the sake of simplicity we omit $\eta$ in $R_{\eta}, L_{\eta}$ and just write $R, L$ respectively.